mahan-hosseini/NeuroWarp/python/README.md

 11. `try_to_fix_ylims = 1`
 	- Attempt to standardise y-limits of marginals
 12. `neurodtw.timeseries_correlation(series_1, series_2, name_1, name_2, savepath, num_boots, outlier, try_to_fix_ylims)`

+*Note that the figure will look slightly different to that of our paper due to different x/y limits.
+See the replicate_figures folder if you want to replicate our figure as it was printed.*

 ## DTW Latency Difference - neurodtw.latency_difference()
 Assess the **latency difference** between **two conditions** (i.e., within-subject effect) or between **two groups** (i.e., across-subject) effect of any signal of interest (in milliseconds).